Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Start and end times

-The issue here is usually not technical, but methodological.
-Many companies rely on internal surveys with low participation or poorly designed questions, while others don’t even have that starting point.
-Without this layer, any subsequent measure becomes a hypothesis.
+The problem here is usually not technical but methodological: many companies rely on internal surveys with low participation or imprecise questions.
+Without this layer, any later measure becomes a hypothesis.

-Once mobility patterns are understood, the next step is to translate them into impact.
+Once the mobility pattern is understood, the next step is to translate it into impact.
+Data needed:

-• Public transport availability in areas where employees operate
+• The availability of sustainable and public transport in the areas where employees live

-• Existing infrastructure (parking, bike lanes, charging points)
+• Available infrastructure (parking, bike lanes, charging points)

-• Current internal policies (remote work, flexible hours, incentives)
+• Existing internal policies (remote work, flexible hours, incentives)

-This block is often fragmented across different departments or not documented at all.
+This block is usually fragmented across different areas or simply undocumented.

 4. How improvement will be measured

-Regulation emphasizes monitoring.
-It’s not enough to define actions—you must demonstrate their impact over time.
+The regulation insists on monitoring.
+It is not enough to define actions; you have to demonstrate their impact over time:

-• Clear indicators (emissions reduction, modal shift, use of shared transport)
+• Clear indicators (emissions reduction, modal shift, use of collective transport)

 • Systems for periodic data collection

-Another common issue appears here: many companies design the plan, but not the measurement system.
-And without that system, compliance remains uncertain.
+Here another common problem appears: many companies design the plan but not the measurement system.
+And without that system, compliance is left hanging.

-One of the most common mistakes is assuming there is no data.
-In reality, most organizations do have it—but it’s scattered, incomplete, or stored in formats that make it unusable.
+One of the most widespread mistakes is to assume there is no data.
+In reality, in most organisations it does exist, but it is scattered, incomplete or in formats that make it unusable.
+HR has addresses, finance has transport expenses and operations knows the logistics, but nothing is connected.

-How to structure data for a Sustainable Mobility Plan
+How to structure the data of a Sustainable Mobility Plan

-The real shift is not about measuring more, but measuring better—building a data model that can answer three key questions:
+The important leap is not about measuring more, but measuring better: building a data model that can answer three basic questions:

-Centralizing data, automating emissions calculations, and maintaining continuous tracking is no longer an operational improvement—it’s a requirement for compliance.
+As regulatory demands grow, so does the need for tools that structure the process.
+Centralising data, automating emissions calculations and keeping continuous tracking is no longer an operational improvement: it is a condition for compliance.

 Carolina Skarupa